-When I added this Bright Line Eating Meal Plan to my blog back in December of 2016, I had no idea that it would be downloaded nearly 10,000 times in a little more than a year.
+When I added this Bright Line Eating Meal Plan to my blog back in December of 2016, I had no idea that it would be downloaded more than 10,000 times.
 Wow!

 I think you’ll enjoy the new “How to Follow,” “Is Bright Line Eating Right for Me,” and “Getting More” sections, but I also know that you are here for the Bright Line Eating meal plan and recipes.
 So here they are…